 Liverpool defender Andy Robertson has reminded his team-mates they mustn’t get carried away by the last-ditch win over Everton — with Burnley lying in wait.
-Much like the anticipation of free online pokies, Robertson is fully aware that the Clarets stand in the way of another vital three points in the Premier League.
+Robertson is fully aware that the Clarets stand in the way of another vital three points in the Premier League.

 The 1-0 defeat of Everton — with Divock Origi netting an amazingly dramatic late, late winner — was the first of eight games for Jurgen Klopp’s side this month.
 And Sean Dyche’s outfit are the next opponents on Wednesday night at Turf Moor.